AdminTurnedDevOps/ABox/README.md

 `abox mcp login <name>` runs host OAuth (or saves a PAT) for a server that already exists in config. `/mcp` in the TUI pastes a Bearer for a configured server.

-One guest client.
+One host MCP client.
 Every remote MCP is a Streamable HTTP `url`.
 Direct GitHub and an agentgateway virtual MCP are the same field; only `connectivity.mode` changes the policy. `credential_env` is optional (omit when the server needs no Bearer).
+The guest names a configured server and tool over vsock; it cannot supply a URL or header.

-- `direct` — guest may dial every `mcp_servers` URL.
+- `direct` — host may dial every `mcp_servers` URL.
 - `agentgateway` — those URLs are the gateway (typically one).
 Bind GitHub, Atlassian, and the rest **on the gateway**, not as extra ABox origins.
 ABox does not install the gateway; binary, Docker, or Kubernetes all work. `enforcement: required` means exactly one `mcp_servers` entry.
-- `offline` — no remote MCP.
+- `offline` — no remote MCP and no provider HTTPS.

-**Direct mode** — guest dials each configured HTTPS MCP server:
+**Direct mode** — host dials each configured HTTPS MCP server:

 ```yaml
 connectivity: